A theory of first order dissipative superfluid dynamics: Introduction

 where $u^\mu$ is the fluid velocity, $R_{\mu\nu}$ is the Ricci tensor, and $v_1$ is one of the coefficient functions in \eqref{ec}.
 The divergence of the entropy current may also contain many other terms proportional to $v_i$ and independent of curvatures.
 However, for any given fluid flow these other terms can be held fixed while $R_{\mu\nu}u^\mu u^\nu$ is made arbitrarily negative by tuning the curvature tensor.\footnote{Note that curvature tensors do not contribute to the fluid equations at first order, so it is consistent to hold fluid flows fixed while taking curvatures to be very large.} It follows that the divergence of the entropy current is positive for an arbitrary fluid flow on an arbitrary spacetime only if $v_1=0$.
 Thus, we find a constraint on the entropy current for fluid motion in a flat space background, even though we needed to move to a curved spacetime in order to obtain this constraint.

 The result of our extended analysis is as follows.
-For superfluids which are parity invariant we find that up to a physically unimportant ambiguity (see sections \ref{S:ParityInvariant} and \ref{S:SuperfluidPodd} for details) all the $v_i$'s in \eqref{ec} should be set to zero---the entropy current agrees with the canonical entropy current.\footnote{As a warm up for this analysis we show in section \ref{cfm} that a similar result is true of parity invariant charged fluid dynamics in the absence of superfluidity} This result provides a check of the intuition reviewed in, say, \cite{LLvol6}, that the entropy current should take its canonical form.
-It follows that the most general structure of dissipative terms in parity preserving superfluids is given by the 14 parameter family described in \cite{Bhattacharya:2011ee} which generalized the 13 parameter construction of Clark and Putterman \cite{Clark,Putterman}).
+For superfluids which are parity and time-reversal invariant we find that (see sections \ref{S:ParityInvariant} and \ref{S:SuperfluidPodd} for details) all the $v_i$'s in \eqref{ec} should be set to zero---the entropy current agrees with the canonical entropy current.\footnote{As a warm up for this analysis we show in section \ref{cfm} that a similar result is true of parity invariant charged fluid dynamics in the absence of superfluidity} This result provides a check of the intuition reviewed in, say, \cite{LLvol6}, that the entropy current should take its canonical form.
+It follows that the most general structure of dissipative terms in parity and time-reversal preserving superfluids is given by the 14 parameter family described in \cite{Bhattacharya:2011ee} which generalized the 13 parameter construction of Clark and Putterman \cite{Clark,Putterman}).
+The generalization of this result to superfluids that preserve parity but not time-reversal invariance has been worked out in the paper \cite{Bhattacharyya:2012xi} and yields a 17 parameter set of independent transport coefficients.

 Let us now turn to the case of superfluids that do not respect parity symmetry.
 In this case we find that the entropy current is not constrained to take the canonical form.
 Not only are the $v_i$'s non zero, two of them remain undetermined (meaning that they are completely free functions of local thermodynamical variables).
 In additional there are two physically unimportant ambiguities which we describe in detail in sections \ref{S:ParityInvariant} and \ref{S:SuperfluidPodd}.